-We are also subject to the FRB's TLAC and related requirements.
-Failure to comply with the TLAC and related requirements could result in restrictions being imposed by the FRB and could limit our ability to repurchase shares, pay dividends and make certain discretionary compensation payments.
+The firm is also subject to the FRB's TLAC and related requirements.
+Failure to comply with the TLAC and related requirements could result in restrictions being imposed by the FRB and could limit the firm's ability to repurchase shares, pay dividends and make certain discretionary compensation payments.

-For additional information on TLAC, see "Equity Capital Management and Regulatory Capital" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.
+See "Capital Management and Regulatory Capital" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q for further information about TLAC and related requirements.